-- 32.1 A member of Academic Registry (or any other delegated member of staff) shall act as Secretary and will convene an appeal panel which will normally comprise: - i.
+- 32.1 A member of the Conduct and Complaints Office (or any other delegated member of staff) shall act as Secretary and will convene an appeal panel which will normally comprise: - i.
 A member of academic staff; and - ii.
 A member of professional services staff; and - iii.
-A Pro Vice-Chancellor who shall act as chair - 32.2 The secretary is responsible for providing advice to the panel on the regulations and procedural matters, and keeping the minutes of the proceedings of the panel, but must not otherwise participate in the making of decisions by the panel. - 32.3 No panel member should be from the faculty in which the Responding Student is registered unless subject-specific academic knowledge not held by others outside the faculty is essential to proper investigation of the case, in which case one panel member with appropriate subject-specific academic knowledge may be from the faculty in which the student is registered. - 32.4 No person who has been involved in the making, witnessing or investigation of the allegation, or who was involved in the disciplinary panel hearing, shall be a member of the appeal panel. - 32.5 The panel will not rehear the case afresh but will meet to undertake a review based on documentary evidence.
-The panel shall, invite the Student Misconduct Officer/Case Officer and Responding Student to attend.
+A Pro Vice-Chancellor who shall act as chair - 32.2 The secretary is responsible for providing advice to the panel on the regulations and

+- procedural matters, and keeping the minutes of the proceedings of the panel, but must not otherwise participate in the making of decisions by the panel. - 32.3 No panel member should be from the faculty in which the Responding Student is registered unless subject-specific academic knowledge not held by others outside the faculty is essential to proper investigation of the case, in which case one panel member with appropriate subject-specific academic knowledge may be from the faculty in which the student is registered. - 32.4 No person who has been involved in the making, witnessing or investigation of the allegation, or who was involved in the disciplinary panel hearing, shall be a member of the appeal panel. - 32.5 The panel will not rehear the case afresh but will meet to undertake a review based on documentary evidence.
+The panel shall, invite the Conduct and Complaints Office and Responding Student to attend.
 They may also at their discretion invite the Chair of the original disciplinary panel to attend as deemed necessary.
-The Student Misconduct Officer/Case Officer, Responding Student and Chair of the original disciplinary panel (if attending) will have an opportunity to address the panel. - 32.6 The panel may, in respect of an appeal against findings that misconduct was upheld; - i. dismiss the appeal, and confirm the findings previously made; or - ii. allow the appeal, set aside the findings previously made, and order a fresh hearing (of all or part of the matter) by a newly constituted disciplinary panel - 32.7 The panel may, in respect of an appeal against a penalty - i. dismiss the appeal and confirm the penalty previously imposed; or - ii. allow the appeal, and vary or dismiss the penalty previously imposed - 32.8 For the avoidance of doubt, where a Responding Student appeals against a penalty, the appeal panel may, if the appeal is allowed, impose a penalty more or less severe than that originally imposed. - 32.9 The secretary must notify the Responding Student of the outcome of the appeal and the reasons for it in writing within five working days of the date of the appeal panel considering the issue. - 32.10 The decision of the appeal panel is final and there is no further opportunity for appeal against that decision within the University. - 32.11 Where an appeal is deemed to be within scope any Reporting Party from the original case shall be notified of the appeal and the outcome of that appeal, with the level of detail provided to the Reporting Party regarding that outcome being determined by the Student Misconduct Officer.

-32.12 A Responding Student who remains dissatisfied with the outcome of the decision of the appeal panel may be entitled to complain to the Office of the Independent Adjudicator for Higher Education (OIA).
-The Academic Registrar will issue a Completion of Procedures letter at the close of the appeal stage to indicate that the Responding Student has exhausted the University's internal procedures.
+The Conduct and Complaints Office, Responding Student and Chair of the original disciplinary panel (if attending) will have an opportunity to address the panel. - 32.6 The panel may, in respect of an appeal against findings that misconduct was upheld; - i. dismiss the appeal, and confirm the findings previously made; or - ii. allow the appeal, set aside the findings previously made, and order a fresh hearing (of all or part of the matter) by a newly constituted disciplinary panel - 32.7 The panel may, in respect of an appeal against a penalty: - i. dismiss the appeal and confirm the penalty previously imposed; or - ii. allow the appeal, and vary or dismiss the penalty previously imposed - 32.8 For the avoidance of doubt, where a Responding Student appeals against a penalty, the appeal panel may, if the appeal is allowed, impose a penalty more or less severe than that originally imposed. - 32.9 The secretary must notify the Responding Student of the outcome of the appeal and the reasons for it in writing within five working days of the date of the appeal panel considering the issue. - 32.10 The decision of the appeal panel is final and there is no further opportunity for appeal against that decision within the University. - 32.11 Where an appeal is deemed to be within scope any Reporting Party from the original case shall be notified of the appeal and the outcome of that appeal, with the level of detail provided to the Reporting Party regarding that outcome being determined by the Student Misconduct Officer. - 32.12 A Responding Student who remains dissatisfied with the outcome of the decision of the appeal panel may be entitled to complain to the Office of the Independent Adjudicator for Higher Education (OIA).
+The Conduct and Complaints Office will issue on behalf of Director of Student Administration or Associate Director of Registry Services a Completion of Procedures letter at the close of the appeal stage to indicate that the Responding Student has exhausted the University's internal procedures.
 The letter will provide guidance on how to submit an appeal to the OIA.